zeux/zeux.github.io/_posts/2022-09-02-vpexpandb-neon-z3.md

 data += kTableCount[mask0] + kTableCount[mask1];
 ```

 This approach works well on Intel/AMD hardware, however it does take a bunch of setup - to compute the shuffle mask from the two halves of the 16-bit mask, we need to load two halves of it from memory and reconstruct the full mask with ~4 additional instructions.
-I didn't know about this initially, but byte expansion is very useful in contexts like this and so AVX-512 includes a dedicated instruction that matches our desired semantics perfectly, VPEXPANDB, which allows us to eliminate all the setup and replace all of the above with:
+I didn't know about this initially, but byte expansion is very useful in contexts like this and so AVX-512 includes a dedicated instruction that matches our desired semantics perfectly, `VPEXPANDB`, which allows us to eliminate all the setup and replace all of the above with:

 ```c++
 // mask is __mmask16